Joseph A. Fischer

 J.D., magna cum laude, University of Houston Law Center

-United States Court of Appeals for the Fifth and Ninth Circuits
+United States Court of Appeals for the Fifth, Ninth, and Tenth Circuits

 United States District Court for the Northern, Southern, Eastern and Western Districts of Texas